 Step 3: Discovery and Disclosure

 Both parties are required to make full financial disclosure through a Statement of Net Worth, which details income, assets, debts, and expenses.
-Discovery may also involve depositions, document requests, and subpoenas to third parties like employers, banks, and financial institutions.
+Discovery may also involve depositions, document requests, subpoenas to third parties like employers, banks, and financial institutions, and forensic accountants for closely held businesses or deferred compensation.
+Discovery is the workhorse of contested divorces; the more complete and accurate the disclosure, the more likely the case is to settle without protracted motion practice.

 Step 4: Negotiation and Settlement

-The vast majority of divorces—over 90%—settle before trial.
-Negotiation can take place through direct attorney-to-attorney negotiations, mediation (a neutral third party helps facilitate agreement), or collaborative divorce (both parties and their attorneys commit to resolving issues without litigation).
-Settlement is almost always preferable to trial in terms of cost, time, and emotional impact on the family.
+The vast majority of New York divorces settle before trial.
+Negotiation can take place through direct attorney-to-attorney negotiations, mediation in which a neutral third party helps facilitate agreement, or collaborative divorce in which both parties and their attorneys commit to resolving issues without litigation.
+Settlement is almost always preferable to trial in terms of cost, time, and emotional impact on the family, and it allows both spouses to craft solutions a court could not impose, such as creative parenting schedules, structured asset transfers, and tax-driven allocations of retirement accounts.

 Step 5: Trial (If Necessary)

-If the parties cannot reach agreement on all issues, the case proceeds to trial before a Supreme Court judge.
-The judge will hear evidence and make binding decisions on all contested issues.
-Trials are expensive, time-consuming, and stressful—typically a last resort.
+If the parties cannot reach agreement on all issues, the case proceeds to trial before a Supreme Court justice.
+The judge will hear evidence and make binding decisions on all contested issues, including grounds, equitable distribution, maintenance, custody, and support.
+Trials are time-consuming and stressful and typically a last resort.
+Most cases that go to trial do so because of one or two issues, often a closely held business valuation, custody dispute, or characterization of separate versus marital property, while the remaining issues have been settled by stipulation.

 Step 6: Judgment of Divorce

-Once all issues are resolved (by settlement or trial), the court issues a Judgment of Divorce, which legally ends the marriage and incorporates the terms of the settlement agreement or court order.
+Once all issues are resolved by settlement or trial, the court issues a Judgment of Divorce, which legally ends the marriage and incorporates the terms of the settlement agreement or court order.
+The judgment triggers a series of post-divorce tasks, including filing Qualified Domestic Relations Orders to divide retirement accounts, transferring titles, updating beneficiaries, and confirming that real estate has been retitled in accordance with the agreement.

 Key Issues in New York Divorce